nathan-85/Weight-tracker/README.md

 - Set goals with target dates
 - Visualize your progress with interactive charts
 - Compare your actual progress against required progress to meet goals
-- Store all data locally in an SQLite database for privacy
+- **Multi-database support**: SQLite for local development, PostgreSQL for production
+- **User authentication and authorization** with secure account management
-- Multi-user support with separate profiles
+- Multi-user support with separate profiles per account
+- **Built-in database maintenance tools** for production deployments
+- Comprehensive error handling and logging

 ## Project Structure